-You may try to fix QuickBooks error 6000 83 by moving your company file.
+You may fix QuickBooks error 6000 83 by moving your company file.
 For that, you may follow the below-given steps:

-Further, right-click on an empty space on your Windows desktop and click on Paste.
+- Further, right-click on a space on your Windows desktop and click on Paste.
 Now, you will have a copy of your company file.

-You have to browse your computer for the company file that you have copied to your Windows desktop.
+- You have to browse your computer and select the company files you copied to your Windows desktop.

-If you are able to open the copied file, it signifies that the issue was with the file location.
+If you can open the copied file, it signifies that the issue was with the file location.
 Therefore, you must move the company file back to its original folder.

-Now, right-click the copied company file and select Rename option.
+- Now, right-click the copied company file and select the Rename option.

 Solution 4: Edit the Windows Hosts File

-Condition 4: While Storing Company file on a Linux server
+Condition 4: While Storing Company files on a Linux server

 Step 1: Configure your Linux server

-Then, you have to configure Database Server Manager and the directory in the Initord.conf file.
+- Then, you must configure Database Server Manager and the directory in the Initord.conf file.

 Step 2: Configure your Host File